ryanfitton/speedtest-cli-as-csv-cron/README.md

 ```

-5. You will need a line in the file to so that it can ben run from CRON:
+5. You will need to edit a line in the file to so that it can be run from CRON:

 ```
 sudo nano speedtest-csv